03/17/2023

-By Dr. Pranat Kumar, Colorectal Surgery, Director of Rectal Cancer Program, Vassar Brothers Medical Center
+By Dr. Pranat Kumar, Colorectal Surgery, Director of Rectal Cancer Program, Vassar Brothers Medical Center, part of Nuvance Health

 The good news is colorectal cancer can be prevented through regular colonoscopy screenings.
 The United States Preventive Services Task Force (USPSTF) recommends people at average risk of colorectal cancer start screenings at age 45.